elimuinformatics/incident-response-docs/docs/about.md

 ## What is missing?

 This isn't an exact clone of our internal documentation, but instead has some information removed.
-Things such as our phone bridge numbers, names of internal tools and systems which are not (yet) open sourced, images of our dashboards, etc. Basically anything that is specific to Elimu Informatics or is too sensitive to share.
+Things such as our phone numbers, names of internal tools and systems which are not (yet) open sourced, images of our dashboards, etc. Basically anything that is specific to Elimu Informatics or is too sensitive to share.

 ## License